datanav/docs/concepts.rst

 The Data Transformation Language is used to construct new data from existing data.
 DTL transforms should only be applied to data in a dataset.

 DTL has a simple syntax and model where the user declares how to construct a new data entity.
 It has commands such as 'add', 'copy', and 'merge'.
+That work on properties, list of values and complete entities.

 .. image:: images/dtl.png
     :width: 800px